What is Surrogacy ?

 The recent Surrogacy ruling by the Supreme Court permits Surrogacy in India for only Indian nationals residing in India, married for atleast 5 years.
 Only altruistic surrogacy is allowed.

 Check out what our patients got to say regarding the Surrogacy

-Mrs Chouhan 38 year old tried three attempts of Donor egg IVF as she had poor egg reserve.
+Mrs Chouhan 38 year old from Mumbai, India tried three attempts of Donor egg IVF as she had poor egg reserve.
 Her uterus had few adhesions for which multiple surgeries had been done to release and open up the cavity.
 Her uterus did not develop good Lining (endometrium) even with high dose medications.
 She opted for IVF with Donor egg and Surrogate transfer.
 The procedure was successful and they have completed their family

 Mrs Hemangi a young professional suffered from a kidney condition for which she was unfit to a carry a pregnancy.
-She underwent surrogacy with use to her own eggs and husband’s sperm and transfer of the embryo into a surrogate womb.
+She underwent surrogacy in our clinic with use to her own eggs and husband’s sperm and transfer of the embryo into a surrogate womb.
 Successful pregnancy was achieved in the second attempt.

 When couples who cannot have child due to any condition of the uterus which cannot carry a pregnancy to term such as absent, small uterus, severe intrauterine adhesions, or repeated miscarriages for no apparent reason.
 Certain medical condition where the female is not fit to carry pregnancy such as heart disease or renal disease which may threaten the life of the woman, provided she is fit enough to look after the child after birth and life expectancy is reasonable.

 The couples commissioning the process are called “Intended father and mother”